MasterNeuromancer/Actualize-Yourself/README.md

-# node-handlebars-passport-boilerplate 🍽️
+﻿# Actualize Yourself, a task-mangement website

 ## Introduction

-This project is meant to be boilerplate for express, sequelize, handlebars, and passport.
+Unlike other task managers, Actualize Yourself is focused on the person, the process of improving, and long-term goals.

 ## Installation

+If you want to use our site as a boilerplate,

-1. Create a mysql database called `exampledb`
+1. Create a mysql database called `tasksDB`

 2. Update the `config.json` to match your local database, username, password